 When these events are discussed in more detail, column ink is spilled over the audacity of a protestor to interrupt the prime minister, and the tone of his response, rather than on the substance of the issue.
 When traditional media tries their hand at something new, say, for example, podcasts, they bring out their usual anchors to host them, and use the same methods of promoting this content as they do the nightly news.
 Some even take their on-air programs and stuff it into a podcast, resulting in something resembling spoiled cannoli.

 We are skeptical that many Canadians will have a good sense of the issues once the election is underway.
 (Frankly, we’re not sure we always do.)
 It doesn’t help that the election platforms, slogans, and ads are already a yawn, and, aside from Jagmeet Singh’s Quebec ad showing him putting on his turban, the campaign materials are already starting to blend together.
 Without sharp, critical, and hard-hitting coverage of the leaders and their campaigns, including real access to the leaders and candidates, Canadians don’t have a shot of being properly informed, or, in the case of a growing number of Canadians, being motivated to vote at all.

 And a debate—or five—won’t be the venue for a thorough examination of election issues, given that it is Canadian media that will decide what these issues are and how much time the candidates are allotted to speak to them.
 The model itself may even be outmoded, with few outside of those already politically engaged tuning in.

 Canadians are starved for good political coverage.
 There is a reason we know more collectively about the Democratic Party front-runner candidates than we do our own elected leaders.
 We have more screen time with them, and thus greater access.
 The American media is far from perfect, but that doesn’t mean we should let perfect be the enemy of good.

-Erica Ifill and Amy Kishek are co-hosts of the Bad+Bitchy podcast.
+Erica Ifill and Amy Kishek co-host the Bad+Bitchy podcast.